wp-plugins/graceful-email-obfuscation/readme.txt

 === Graceful Email Obfuscation ===
 Contributors: nicholaswilson, jasonhendriks
-Tags: spam, email
+Tags: spam, email, obfuscate
 Requires at least: 2.8
 Tested up to: 4.2
-Stable tag: 0.2.1
+Stable tag: 0.2.2

 Simple, highly secure email obfuscation.
 In brief: always get a clickable link at the end for the user.
 The JavaScript fallback is fully accessible.